Jhabua nuns rape case: Convictions

 In April 2001, Seventeen men were convicted of the crimes and sentenced to life imprisonment by the district and sessions court.
-The men sentenced were Daru Mansingh, Khemraj, Pidiya, Pappu, Kenu, Chatra, Badra, Ruma, Kesaria, Kamji, Bhurji, Daru Dhanna, Ramesh, Chamna and Bhitra.
+The men sentenced were Daru Mansingh,Khemraj,Pidiya,Pappu,Kenu,Chatra,Badra, Ruma, Kesaria, Kamji, Bhurji, Daru Dhanna, Ramesh, Chamna and Bhitra.

 In April 2017, the police re-arrested Pidia Singaria, after he escaped his parole in 2006 and escaped from police ever since.

 In March 2019, an escaped accused Kalu Limji was arrested by the police after 21 years.
 The Police reported that, of the 26 accused, 24 were arrested immediately after the incident and 13 were acquitted, while 9 were sentenced to life imprisonment by a local court.

 Reactions

-The Vishwa Hindu Parishad(VHP) accused the nuns of Conversion and the organisation's secretary B. L. Sharma claimed that the incident reflected the "anger of patriotic Hindu youth against the anti‑national forces".
+The Vishva Hindu Parishad accused the nuns of Conversion and the organisation's secretary B. L. Sharma claimed that the incident reflected the "anger of patriotic Hindu youth against the anti‑national forces".

 The spokesperson for the Bhartiya Janata Party and the editor of BJP Today, Kanchan Gupta said, "It's only a rape."

-Head of the organization Bajrang Dal, deputy head of the VHP and a former BJP member of parliament, Baikunt Lal Sharma said that the nuns "were asking for it."
+Head of the organization Bajrang Dal, deputy head of the VHP and a former BJP MP, Baikunt Lal Sharma said that the nuns "were asking for it."

 Rajya Sabha MP Mabel Rebello said it is not a minority issue and only a women's issue.